-The idea for Barack & Curtis came to me the night before NBPC's deadline.
+The idea for Barack & Curtis came to me the night before NBPC's "Open Call" for proposals deadline.
 I conceived the short doc just as Barack Obama was emerging as a presidential front-runner.
 I thought, "Why not create a short doc that discussed Barack Obama's masculinity in a way I had not yet seen."
 I wanted to make something that was topical, clever, fresh, unique, and off the beaten path.
 A political junkie, I was intrigued by Obama's rise to political rock stardom.
 The more I watched Obama stumping on the campaign trail, the more I found his cool presentation of manhood interesting and refreshing.
-On the surface, Obama's manhood appeared to be the polar opposite of the stereotypical images of black masculinity we've come to expect from hip-hop and popular culture.
+On the surface, Obama's manhood appeared to be the polar opposite of the stereotypical images of black masculinity we've come to expect from Hip-Hop and popular culture.

 When I tell people about Barack & Curtis, most people's first reaction is laughter.
 Or, they'll say, "I know who Barack is, but who's Curtis?"
 After I explain who "Curtis" is and what the piece is about, people generally say, "Wow, now that sounds interesting.
 I can't wait to see it!"